Asian stocks follow Wall St up on hopes of rate hikes easing

 Shanghai, Tokyo, Hong Kong and Sydney gained.
 Oil prices declined.

-Wall Street’s benchmark S&P 500 index gained after bond prices rose, suggesting some investors expect the Fed to ease off rate hikes as economic activity cools.
+Wall Street’s benchmark S&P 500 index rose for a third day after bond prices rose, suggesting some investors expect the Fed to ease off rate hikes as economic activity cools.

 Traders see weaker U.S. housing prices and other data as support for a “dial back” of Fed plans at its December meeting, said Vishnu Varathan of Mizuho Bank in a report.

-The new British prime minister, Rishi Sunak, warned Tuesday of a “profound economic crisis,” but his arrival appeared to reassure markets that were rattled by his predecessor’s economic plans.
+The new British prime minister, Rishi Sunak, warned Tuesday of a “profound economic crisis,” but his arrival appeared to reassure rattled markets.
 The battered pound edged higher against the U.S. dollar.

-The Nikkei 225 in Tokyo advanced 0.8% to 27,466.82 ahead of the expected release of a stimulus package this week that reportedly could exceed 20 trillion yen ($140 billion).
+The Nikkei 225 in Tokyo jumped 2.4% to 15,531.83 ahead of the expected release of a stimulus package this week that reportedly could exceed 20 trillion yen ($140 billion).

 On Wall Street, the S&P 500 gained 1.6% 3,859.11.
 The Dow Jones Industrial Average rose 1.1% to 31,836.74.
 The Nasdaq advanced 2.3% to 11,199.12.